mfidino/mfidino.github.io/blog/_posts/2021-9-10-autologistic_multistate_occupancy.md

 #         to calculate their inverse to get the left
 #         eigenvectors.

+# base::eigen() gives right eigenvectors, which satisfy the equation
+#   A %*% x = lambda %*%x (which is not the equation we are trying
+#   to solve).
+However, we can invert the right eigenvector matrix to
-# Get the eigenvectors of the tpm.
-This is named list
+#   get our left eigenvectors.
+The output of this function is a named list
 #  with (eigen)'values' and (eigen)'vectors'.
 right <- eigen(tpm)